Alcatraz Tours from San Francisco

 Sightseeing bus through the streets of San Francisco| ©megabus13601

-Visiting Alcatraz on your trip to San Francisco is a must, but don't forget to discover in depth the city, its most beautiful corners and its surroundings.
-For this I recommend you to read about the best tours and excursions from San Francisco, and book an experience to make the most of your vacation.
+Visiting Alcatraz on your trip to San Francisco is a must, but don't forget to explore the city in depth, discovering its most beautiful corners and surroundings.
+To do this, I recommend reading about the best tours and excursions from San Francisco, and booking an experience to make the most of your vacation.

-I also recommend you to take a tour of San Francisco by Hop On Hop Off bus.
-Does it sound like something for tourists?
-That's because you don't know all the advantages of doing this kind of tours.
-Read more about them and you will learn a couple of tricks to get around San Francisco like a pro.
+I also recommend taking a Hop On Hop Off bus tour of San Francisco.
+Does that sound too touristy to you?
+That's because you don't know all the advantages of this type of tour.
+Read more about them and you'll learn a couple of tricks to get around San Francisco like a pro.

-Book the tour bus with tickets to Alcatraz
+Book the tourist bus with tickets to Alcatraz

 Reviews from other travellers